hapax/hapax.github.io/_posts/2020-02-24-napkin-hacks.md

 While there is whimsy and irreverence aplenty, our focus will be *real physics*.
-Our goal will be a beautiful proof of the existence of atoms, due to none other than Albert Einstein, the greatest physics hacker of all!
+Our goal will be a beautiful proof of the existence of atoms, due to none other than Albert Einstein, the greatest physics hacker of all.
-The other running theme is rain, a tribute to my rainy city of residence, Vancouver.
+Another running theme is rain, a tribute to my rainy city of residence, Vancouver.

 <figure>